LawrenceSB24/Horiseon-Remaster/README.md

 Here is a preview of the site:

 ![Preview image for the homepage.
 Contains a navigation bar, a placeholder image in the header, and cards with text and images at the bottom of the page](./Preview/Horiseon-homepage.jpg)

+### website content

+There are 3 shortcuts the website offers the user:
+> 1. Search Engine Optimization
+> 2. Online Reputation Management
+> 3. Social Media Marketing

+These can be accessed by clicking on the icons in the header, which will bring you to the definition of the term chosen.

+Additionally, there is other information such as:

+> 1. Lead Generation
+> 2. Brand Awareness
+> 3. Cost Management

+These are located next to the navigation bar with details at the bottom of the respective icons.

+To view the live product of the website, ###visit##: [Horiseon-Remaster](https://lawrencesb24.github.io/Horiseon-Remaster/)